Oct 21st, 2014

 Sources inside MINI are telling us to expect the next generation MINI hatch to grow in size and into the C segment.
 That’s the same segment as the VW Gold/GTI and Ford Focus – decidedly bigger than the current MINI.
 And yet MINI is set to get even smaller in the years ahead.
 Details?
 Read on… continued →

 Since we published our opinion piece last week stating that the Rocketman was a necessary move for the brand, we’ve heard from several sources on the subject.
 According these sources in the know, it’s great news for those of us who have been wanting a MINI city car.

 Oct 7th, 2014

-Ever since for MINI Design head Gert Hildebrand and Exterior Design head Marcus Syring dreamt up the idea of the Rocketman while waiting for a delayed flight at a New York airport, there’s been a powerful movement within the company to get it built.
-While the initial design study was seen as a major success, ultimately it died on the vine due to BMW not wanting to invest in a city car version of the forthcoming UKL platform.
+Much has been written on the Rocketman on these pages.
+Earlier this year our sources had told us that the car was undergoing feasibility studies with an eye to bring it to market on the back of a Toyota platform.
+Ever since MINI Design head Gert Hildebrand and Exterior Design head Marcus Syring dreamt up the idea of the Rocketman while waiting for a delayed flight at a New York airport, there’s been a powerful movement within the company to get it built.
+While the initial design study was seen as a major success, it died on the vine due to BMW not wanting to invest in a city car version of the forthcoming UKL platform.
 More specifically BMW didn’t believe the sales volume would ever make up the initial investment unless they sold the car for the same price as the F56 – which to many would be unacceptable.

-But lucky for us that didn’t stop the enthusiasm inside MINI for making a city car. continued →
+But lucky for us that didn’t stop the enthusiasm inside MINI for making a city car.
+And now we have our first promising public quote from MINI Design Chief Anders Warming on the topic. continued →